outscal/web3-courses/CODE_OF_CONDUCT.md

-# Contributoe Code of Conduct
+# Contributor Code of Conduct

 ## Our Standards